Why Turf? It's a change in Lifestyle

 ENVIRONMENTAL IMPACT -

 It is difficult to declare a winner when attempting to determine which type of grass is more environmentally friendly.
 Real grass acts as a filter for water runoff, but artificial grass requires no fertilizers or insecticides, making its runoff cleaner.
-Synthetic grass absorbs heat, especially when temperatures reach 90 degrees and above, and may result in an increase in air conditioning needs, while natural grass has a cooling effect.
+Synthetic grass absorbs heat, especially when temperatures reach 90 degrees and above, while natural grass has a cooling effect.
 On the other hand, the mowers and automatic trimmers used to control real grass create emissions that contribute to air pollution and add to noise pollution.

 THE PROS OF ARTIFICIAL GRASS